gar1t/tensorflow-workshop/src/SCRIPT.md

 When the discussions are wrapping up, we should have a full finetuned model (all 200K steps) on hand and ready for evaluation.

+The instructor should routinely share runs by running:

+    $ guild push shared

 ### Evaluate trained model

 With our trained model(s) (i.e. what was completed in the previous